(See also Depressive Disorders.)

-Major depression occurs in as many as 2% of children and 5% of adolescents.
-Rates for other depressive disorders are unknown.
-The exact cause of depression in children and adolescents is unknown, but in adults, it is believed to result from interactions of genetically determined risk factors and environmental stress (particularly deprivation and loss early in life).
+The etiology of depression in children and adolescents is unknown but is similar to that in adults (see Etiology); it is believed to result from interactions of genetically determined risk factors and environmental stress (particularly deprivation and loss early in life).

 Symptoms and Signs

 Basic manifestations are similar to those in adults but are related to typical concerns of children, such as schoolwork and play.
 Children may be unable to explain inner feelings or moods.
 Depression should be considered when previously well-performing children do poorly in school, withdraw from society, or commit delinquent acts.